extigy/2D-GP/README.md

 ### Editing Parameters
 To run a simulation with custom parameters
+*  Create a simulation as in **Running a Simulation** but do not run `./gp&`.
 *  Edit `params.in` and run `make2dgp` again to reflect the changes.
 *  Run `./gp&` to start the simulation.

-A full list of editable parameters can be found at the end of this document.
+Editable parameters along with descriptions and their default values can be found throughout this document.
 Hopefully, most editable parameters can be left as default.

 # Gross-Pitaevskii Equation
 2D-GP solves the GPE in 2 different dimensionless forms: the homogeneous system and the harmonically trapped system.

 The homogeneous system is used to fill the entire computational box with fluid, emulating superfluid liquid helium II.
-The harmonic trapped case is employed to emulate quasi-2d BEC experiments when confined using a harmonic trap.
+The harmonic trapped case is employed to emulate quasi-2D BEC experiments when confined using a harmonic trap.

 ---
 ### Homogeneous System